 The fourth core topic area involves how a state plans for and supports programs, initiatives, and activities that promote physical activity.
 This topic area encompasses a state's support for physical activity overall.
 This includes physical activity in all settings - from schools, to workplaces, and in the community-and for all age groups from youth to older adults.

-- Adopted a state physical activity plan (0 to 10 points) - Hosts governor's council on physical activity (0 to 10 points) - Dedicates state staff to physical activity (0 to 10 points)
+- Adopted a state plan with physical activity commitments (0 to 5 points) - Dedicates state staff to physical activity (0 to 10 points)

 How Does the Grading Work?